kalebal/mvp/README.md

 Reach out if you'd like to contribute!

 ## Future Features ##
-1. Sort by state
+1. Expand geo-queries to sort by state/zipcode
 2. Add amenity list to parks: agility courses, puppy water fountains, etc
 3. Integrate with Google Maps API to provide directions
-4. Separate dog count by large/small where there are separate parks
+4. Separate dog count by large/small when there are separate parks
 5. UI refactoring for mobile compatibility